alexanderbk4/cardcombiner/README.md

 # Card Combiner

 A Python script that combines front and back images of cards into a single side-by-side image.
+This is ideal for placing images on Cardmarket, which limits you to one picture file per listed card.

 ## Installation